compsocialscience/summer-institute/2023/johannesburg/pre_arrival.md

 # Pre-arrival

-The Summer Institute will bring together people from many fields and backgrounds.
+The Institute will bring together people from many fields and backgrounds.
 In order to use our time together efficiently, there are a number of things that you should do before participating in SICSS-Johannesburg 2023.

 - Complete the pre-institute readings
 - Complete coding bootcamp (if needed)